erbill/partner/docs/music.md

 ## Our Collaborative Approach

 At Bitti Gitti, we believe in the power of collaboration to create remarkable outcomes.

 That's why every team member contributes to the music-making process.
 From creating infectious rhythms, coming up with catchy melodies, to mixing and mastering, we all put our creative inputs to deliver the best handcrafted music possible.

+Let's hear some parts from Kerem(master of corporate relations)'s cowbell and piano solo vibes in Craft Caravan tune.
+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/4QT19XjEmUlTQJACdH1UDX?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 ## Play Our Music and Enhance Your Customer's Experience